 Since the legalization of hemp cultivation with the US Farm Act of 2018, the demand for cannabidiol (CBD) health and wellness products has risen rapidly.
 This is because people are discovering its multitude of therapeutic and health benefits.
 As a result, its popularity is increasing by word of mouth.
-The other reasons for the rise in popularity are its minimal side-effects and it being non-psychotropic.
+The other reasons for the rise in popularity are its minimal side-effects and it is non-psychotropic.
 Hence, it is useful for treating the symptoms of many common ailments.
 In this article, we will discuss the effects of taking too much CBD.

 What Is Hemp-Derived CBD?